hkmalladi/PDFToJSON/README.md

 2. Construct a tree using the headings that preserve the section-subsection relationships.
 3. Iterate over all the headings and search for them in the file.
 All the text following it, till the next heading is its corresponding content.
 Construct a heading - content map.
 4. Use the tree generated in step 2 and the map from step 3 to assemble the JSON.

+## Ongoing Work:

+The exact parameter tuning for the summarization based approach is still being carried out.
+For example, a summary of 450 statements precisely outputs the table of contents for the surface-pro-4-user-guide-EN.pdf file but a summary of 400 statements does not.
+Also, Luhn's algorithm appears to work better than TextRank or LexRank.

+## Work to be done:

+The ultimate general case can be approached using a trained classifier.
+No such classifier exists that will work for this particular usecase.
+A classifier using naive bayes or KNN, trained on a LaTeX-generated pdf document dataset (using the pyPDF2-extracted headings) can be used to train the model.
+The fact that pyPDF2 can effectively identify headings in LaTeX-generated documents greatly simplifies data preprocessing efforts.